loopbackio/loopback.io/pages/en/contrib/style-guide.md

 });
 ```

-### Exception
+{% include note.html title="EXCEPTION:" content="When the arguments are only short primitive values (strings, numbers) or short variable/property references, you can collapse them on the same line.

-When the arguments are only short primitive values (strings, numbers) or short variable/property references, one can collapse them on the same line.
+" %}

-Good:
+**Good**:

 ```js
 console.error('Unhandled array of errors for request %s %s\n',